nizarmah/harvest/README.md

 ## Description

-A mono-repo for all things Go.
+A mono-repo of all the projects that make up the harvest.